 - It takes 10 or more years for the approval, build and ramp-up of a new quarry, even those well outside metropolitan areas.
-This coupled with increasing difficulty in obtaining consent extensions for existing quarries is creating the real risk of a 'quarry gap' in Melbourne's infrastructure supply chain. - Following widespread flooding in Queensland and New South Wales in February 2022, delivery of rerouted quarry freight throughout Australia incurred an additional \$2.3 million in transport costs. - Domestic steel production is unlikely to fulfill demand between 2021-22 and 2023-24. - Western Australia has the highest demand-tosupply ratio for labour, with 2.7 workers demanded for every 1 supplied.
+This coupled with increasing difficulty in obtaining consent extensions for existing quarries is creating the real risk of a 'quarry gap' in Melbourne's infrastructure supply chain. - Following widespread flooding in Queensland and New South Wales in February 2022, delivery of rerouted quarry freight throughout Australia incurred an additional \$2.3 million in transport costs. - Domestic steel production is unlikely to fulfill demand between 2021-22 and 2023-24.

-- The demand-to-supply ratio for labour New South Wales, Queensland, and the Northern Territory is 2:1. - Australia is 'missing' almost half a million people in net overseas migration expected between 2019-2020 and 2021-22. - Wages for public infrastructure roles have grown an average of 17% in the last 12 months. - Wages for public infrastructure roles are generally 5% lower in the public sector. - Women participate at a higher rate in the public sector than the private sector across every public infrastructure occupation group.
+- Western Australia has the highest demand-tosupply ratio for labour, with 2.7 workers demanded for every 1 supplied. - The demand-to-supply ratio for labour New South Wales, Queensland, and the Northern Territory is 2:1. - Australia is 'missing' almost half a million people in net overseas migration expected between 2019-2020 and 2021-22. - Wages for public infrastructure roles are generally 5% lower in the public sector. - Women participate at a higher rate in the public sector than the private sector across every public infrastructure occupation group.